filipamiralopes/Exploring-Geodata/README.md

 # Processing and Visualising Geospatial data
-Exploring Geodata and visualising it using GoogleMaps API.
+Exploring Geodata and visualising it with Google Maps API.

 ## Data